Private Autism and ADHD Services for Adults

 - Support following diagnosis of Autism or ADHD (by a Clinical Psychologist or Occupational Therapist)

-- Psychological Therapy for those with a diagnosis of Autism or ADHD
+- Psychological Therapy for those who are autistic or have a diagnosis of ADHD

 - Training on Autism and ADHD